stuart-grantham/Automate-Nate/README.md

 # Automate-Nate
 A program that automates the tech challenge, while solving issues with popups and accurately creating a representation of the webpage stored in the `/output/` folder.

-It makes good use of Selenium's wait method that allows for very deterministic web automation
+It uses a execution function `nate action()` that takes a web-element finder, the action to be done, and the condition that the action has been completed correctly.
+It then makes good use of Selenium's wait method before and after the element has been actioned that allows for very deterministic web automation.
+All the while capturing the current source, with attributes added (`action-type`, `nate-dict-key`, and `nate-value-input`) to indicate what's been actioned.

 ## Requirements